-Too much red meat is linked to a 50% increase in type 2 diabetes risk
+Too much red meat is linked to a 50% increase in Type 2 diabetes risk

 Given that, in the U.S., only about 4% of people identify as vegetarian, and only 1% vegan, it's not realistic to think that people will give up red meat altogether.
 And Dr. Tara Shrout Allen, a physician at UC San Diego talks to her patients about the benefits of reducing their consumption of red meat. " I certainly encourage them to cut down from where they are at baseline," Allen says.

-She says, based on observational studies, it's reasonable to recommend that people not exceed 50-100 grams of unprocessed red meat – which is no more than 3.5 ounces - per day to prevent high blood pressure and cardiovascular diseases, and much less processed meat.
+So, how much red meat is ok to consume?
+U.S. dietary guidelines don't specify an amount, but a recent review of observational studiessuggests it's reasonable to limit consumption of unprocessed red meat to 50-100 grams – which is no more than 3.5 ounces - per day to prevent high blood pressure and cardiovascular diseases.
+Dr. Willett's recommendation goes even further.
+"A limit of about one serving per week of red meat would be reasonable for people wishing to optimize health and wellbeing," Willett says.

 Given the large body of evidence that links excessive red meat consumption to increased risks of heart disease and cancer, Christopher Gardner, a food scientist at Stanford University points out that "recommendations to limit consumption of red meat, particularly processed red meat, have been made by many national and global health organizations.

-There's long been criticism that large epidemiological studies, such as this new study published in the American Journal of Clinical Nutrition, can not establish a cause and effect between meat consumption and the onset of disease.
+There's long been criticism that large epidemiological studies, such as this new study, can not establish a cause and effect between meat consumption and the onset of disease.
 But it turns out, this is the best evidence scientists have.

 This story was edited by Jane Greenhalgh